 Subjects who have high scores on the questionnaire (15-25 points) are able to regulate their behavior well and make it appropriate to the situation.
 Their behavior is flexible, and the range of its variability for different situations is wide.

-Subjects who have low scores on the questionnaire (0-10 points) pay little attention to information that signals an appropriate self-presentation in a particular social situation.
-Their repertoire of self-presentation is not very wide, their behavior is rather determined by internal emotional states and attitudes, rather than the style and characteristics of a particular situation.
+Subjects who have low scores on the questionnaire (0-10 points) pay little attention to information that signals appropriate self-presentation in a certain social situation.
+Their repertoire of self-presentation is not very wide; their behavior is determined rather by internal emotional states and attitudes, rather than the style and characteristics of a particular situation.

-The interval from 11 to 14 points is estimated as an average (moderate) level of ability to manage self-presentation in communication.
+The range from 11 to 14 points is assessed as an average (moderate) level of ability to manage self-presentation in communication.

-Table of results on the methodology for identifying the ability to manage self-presentation in communication.
+Table of results for the methodology for identifying the ability to manage self-presentation in communication.

 15-25 points